 After you select your message, think of some body language or motions that will illustrate your point.
 For example:

 A teen dressed in a Grim Reaper outfit stands outside a place of business that sells tobacco products.
-The Grim Reaper represents Big Tobacco and talks to individuals coming and going about the manipulation of Big Tobacco (i.e. tobacco is more addictive than heroin) and anti-tobacco messages (1 in 5, or 4,200).
+The Grim Reaper represents Big Tobacco and talks to individuals coming and going about the manipulation of Big Tobacco and tobacco education facts.

 **It is important to avoid picking on smokers.
 They are the victims!